TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 </video>

 Congrats!
 You might also be at bin1 Nyquist, the true physical limit of the dataset ... or is it?
 Since this dataset was acquired in EER format, you can in theory go past Nyquist!
-Additionally, each Bayesian polishing step generate a new 'tomograms.star' that you can use to create polished tomograms on which Template Matching should perform better, because they are better aligned.
+Additionally, each Bayesian polishing step generates a new 'tomograms.star' that you can use to create polished tomograms on which Template Matching should perform better, because they are better aligned.
 Time to start over!

 That's it!
 Thanks for following this tutorial.